shautvast/beejava/README.md

 # beejava
+Beejava is a code creation library, somewhat comparable to javassist or bytebuddy.
-compiles java 'opcode' to bytecode.
+* It let's you compile java 'opcode' to bytecode.
+* It does not inspect or enhance existing bytecode, though it could be part of such functionality.

 What is 'opcode'?

-The goal of the project is to let developers use a simplified version of standard java opcodes.
+The goal of the project is to let developers dynamically create classes, using a simplified version of standard java opcodes.
 For instance: instead of having to choose between:
 - INVOKE_SPECIAL
 - INVOKE_VIRTUAL